-IGF-1 - The Growth Factor of Health and Rejuvenation
+IGF-1 - The Growth Factor of Healing and Rejuvenation

 By Lisa Wells, RN

-IGF-1 (Insulin-like Growth Factor-1), also known as Somatomedin C is a 70 amino acid protein that is produced mainly in the liver in response to human growth hormone.
+IGF-1 (Insulin-like Growth Factor-1), also known as Somatomedin C is a 70 amino acid protein that is produced mainly in the liver in response to human growth hormone (HGH or GH).
 IGF-1 is only one of the body's many growth factors.
 It is a part of the insulin super-family.

 Growth factors function similarly to hormones, however hormones usually send long distance messages and the growth factors usually send local messages.